QRHook/chat/README.md

 be faciliated by WebRTC for pure Peer to Peer chat.

 ## TODO ##
-- Write appropriate message logic on the 'msg' event
 - Make client side store things as objects instead of arrays
 - Add General Chat for anyone who is connected to chat
 - Abstract out the chat methods to its own module (chat:init etc.)